Environmental Health Careers: What They Are and How to Start

 • Advising on all environmental health matters based on research and experiments

-Becoming an environmental health professional requires immersion in the field of environmental health.
+Becoming an environmental health professional, sometimes called an environmental health officer or specialist, requires immersion in environmental health.
 It might also involve gaining hands-on experience through an internship or entry-level job or earning specific certifications.
-Here are some general steps to help you get into the field.
+Following these steps can help you enter the field.

 If you studied another subject or have equivalent qualifications and experience, you may also be able to enrol in an accredited postgraduate course.
 Apprenticeships may also allow you to mix your education and practical work experience.

 Once you have earned your degree, you will also need real-world environmental health experience.
-The CIEH expects candidates to spend six months working in the field on their portfolio.
+The CIEH expects candidates to spend six months working in the field and developing a portfolio.
 The portfolio demonstrating interventions in each area of environmental health needs to be supported by a workplace supervisor.

 • Local governmental bodies in charge of issues like environmental protection, public health, and housing conditions

-• National government agencies such as the NHS, the Environment Agency, Foods Standards Agency.
+• National government agencies include the NHS, the Environment Agency, Foods Standards Agency.
 Health and Safety Executive, and Scottish Environment Protection Agency

 • The Courts